denten-books/plain-text/main.md

 Files: Law and Media Technology by Cornelia Vismann, Stanford University press.
 Relays: Literature as an Epoch of the Postal System by Bernhard Siegert

-Electronic Mediations series at Minesotta Press.
+Electronic Mediations series at Minnesota Press.
 Reading Writing interfaces by Lori Emerson.

 ## Structure